NickJoslyn/real-time-spectrum/README.md

 Run this program from a storage node (**_or any node with all compute nodes mounted_**)

+Both versions follow a very similar strategy, but have slight differences.
+More verbose comments are located in the Green Bank version, but Parkes is well documented as well.

 ## Visualization Interface

 This automated program produces 10 plot figure for real-time visualization of Breakthrough Listen observations